-For more than 80 years, our company has contributed to the discovery and development of novel medicines and vaccines to combat infectious diseases.
+For more than 80 years, our company has played a significant role in the discovery and development of novel medicines and vaccines to treat and prevent infectious diseases.

-In addition to a combined portfolio of vaccines, antibiotic and antifungal medicines, and medicines for HIV and HCV, we have multiple programs that span discovery through late-stage development.
+In addition to a combined portfolio of vaccines, antibiotic and antifungal medicines, and medicines for HIV and hepatitis C (HCV), we have multiple programs that span discovery through late-stage development.

-Every year, there are more than 6 million deaths worldwide caused by infectious and/or parasitic diseases.
-Our company has a long history of both in-house research and engagement with external partners to address infectious diseases, and we continue to seek new ways in which we can contribute expertise and resources to these disease areas.
+According to the World Health Organization (WHO), every year, there are approximately 5.5 million deaths worldwide caused by infectious and/or parasitic diseases.
+We have a long history of both in-house research and engagement with external partners to address infectious diseases, and we continue to seek new ways in which we can contribute expertise and resources to these disease areas.

-We apply our research and development resources, expertise and technology to identifying potential products that would address unmet needs in the treatment of infectious diseases, such as HIV, hepatitis C virus (HCV) and drug-resistant bacteria.
+We apply our research and development resources, expertise and technology to identifying potential products that would address unmet needs in the treatment of infectious diseases, such as HIV, HCV and bacterial infections.
 We are also involved in a number of product-development partnerships and research collaborations to further develop treatments to address those diseases, as well as neglected tropical diseases (NTDs) and tuberculosis (TB).

 We also recognize that our research capabilities and our access strategies play an important role in recruiting outstanding scientists as well as potential external research collaborators seeking to make the products developed from their discoveries available to patients worldwide.